crypto-org-chain/cronos-docs/docs/getting-started/local-devnet.md

 $ ./init.sh
 ```

 ### Option 2.
-Using Pystarport
+Using `pystarport`

-To start devnet node with Pystarport, you can choose either one of the commands:
+To start devnet node with `pystarport`, you can choose either one of the commands:

-"pystarport serve" is erasing the existing data (e.g. tx history, account balance, node config).
+`pystarport serve` is replacing the existing data with the new one (e.g. tx history, account balance, node config).

 ```bash
 $ pystarport serve --config ./scripts/cronos-devnet.yaml
 ```
-or "pystarport start" is preserving and start with the existing data
+or `pystarport start` is preserving and starting with the existing data

 ```bash
 $ pystarport start --config ./scripts/cronos-devnet.yaml